senacor/cloud-native-training/05_service-mesh/README.md

 In this exercise you will be installing the ISTIO service mesh in your kubernetes installation on minikube and use some of its features in combination with your sock-shop setup:

+* Deploy ISTIO (Required Step 1)
-* Tracing
+* Tracing (Optional Step 2)
-* A/B Deployments
+* A/B Deployments (Optional Step 3)
-* Authentication and Authorization
+* Authentication and Authorization (Optional Step 4 and 5)

-The 3 exercise groups are optional.
-You can either do Tracing, A/B Deployments or Authentication and Authorization.
-The last one is the most difficult one.
+The Steps 2 until 5 are optional.
+You can either do Tracing, A/B Deployments or Authentication and Authorization or all of them if you like.
+The last one is the most difficult.

-You can do them in any order, but you must do first Authentication, next Authorization.
+You can do them in any order, but if you do Authorization you must first complete Authentication.

 You can use your AWS installation for all exercises.

 ## Required Step 1 - Deploy ISTIO